fancyc-bsi/swagger-parser/README.md

 # swagger-parser
-Parses swagger json exports and makes them readable
+Parses swagger json exports and makes them readable.

+Currently only swagger/openAPI exports are supported but could eventually be improved upon.

 ## Usage
 python swagger-parser.py /path/to/json/directory